Linoleum: Use

 The heavier gauges of linoleum are known as "battleship linoleum", and are mainly used in high-traffic situations like offices and public buildings.
 It was originally manufactured to meet the specifications of the U.S. Navy for warship deck covering on enclosed decks instead of wood, hence the name.
 Most U.S. Navy warships removed their linoleum deck coverings following the attack on Pearl Harbor, as they were considered too flammable.
 Use of linoleum persisted in U.S. Navy submarines.)
 Royal Navy warships used the similar product "Corticine".

 Printmaking

 Early in the twentieth century, a group of Dresden artists used easy-to-cut linoleum instead of wood for printmaking, creating the linocut printmaking technique – similar to woodcuts.
 Prominent artists who created linocut prints included Picasso and Henri Matisse.
 21st-century linocut artists include Angela Harding.

+Linoleum sheets were easier to carve and work with than the traditional method of wood block printing.
+Typically the blocks of linoleum can come mounted or unmounted to a backing such as canvas or MDF.
+The unmounted sheets are pliable and flexible and may be more difficult to work with for bigger prints.